1992 San Diego Chargers season: Preseason

-San Diego's preseason began badly, as they were comfortably beaten by Phoenix, and lost starting quarterback John Friesz for the year with an knee injury.
-The Cardinals scored touchdowns on their first three possessions, and led 28–0 before Derrick Walker caught a touchdown pass from Bob Gagliano.
+San Diego's preseason began badly, as they were comfortably beaten by Phoenix, and lost starting quarterback Friesz for the year with an knee injury.
+The Cardinals scored touchdowns on their first three possessions, and led 28–0 before Derrick Walker caught a touchdown pass from Gagliano.
 Eric Bieniemy scored the Chargers' second touchdown.
 Gagliano started at quarterback in the next game, completing 7 of 11 for 123 yards; Marion Butts and Bieniemy scored with short rushes as San Diego beat the Patriots.

 Against San Francisco, Gagliano completed 8 of 13 for 87 yards, and ran 20 yards for a touchdown.
-He then gave way to the newly-signed Stan Humphries, who went 5 of 12 for 52 yards and an interception, while leading a drive that Ronnie Harmon capped with a 9-yard touchdown run.
+He then gave way to the newly-signed Humphries, who went 5 of 12 for 52 yards and an interception, while leading a drive that Ronnie Harmon capped with a 9-yard touchdown run.
 Future Charger Mark Seay scored for San Francisco as they won the game with 17 unanswered 4th quarter points.
-Gagliano was again the starter in the final preseason game against the Rams, leading an 80-yard touchdown drive on the opening possession, with Rod Bernstine scoring from the 1.
+Gagliano was again the starter in the final preseason game against the Rams, leading an 80-yard touchdown drive on the opening possession, with Rod Bernstine scoring from the 1-yard line.
 Gagliano was 6 of 8 for 90 yards.
 Humphries took over and completed 11 of 16 for 118 yards, with touchdowns to Harmon and Walter Stanley (the latter of whom was nonetheless cut four days later).
 John Carney, who had won a training camp battle with Carlos Huerta for the kicking job, converted all three of his field goal attempts.

-On August 31, Bobby Ross named Gagliano as his starting quarterback for Week 1 of the regular season.
+On August 31, Bobby Ross named Gagliano as his starting quarterback for week 1 of the regular season.
 He represented the six different opening day starter for the Chargers in as many seasons.